jessamynsmith/twitterbot/README.rst

 **Setting a Custom Since_id Provider**

 The default is to use the FileSystemSinceIdProvider.
+Using the file system will NOT work correctly on Heroku or any other host with an ephemeral file system.
+If you cannot rely on the file system, you MUST specify a different SinceIdProvider.

 TwitterBot comes with a Redis provider, which you can enable by installing redis and setting environment variables to configure the provider.
 By default, localhost will be used for redis.

 ::